 Things you can’t miss in North Shore

 - Shop ’til you drop in Takapuna

 - Do bushwalks in Birkenhead

 - Relax on the many beaches of North Shore.

-Beaches, lookout points, military tunnels and charming seaside town is what attracts locals and backpackers to Devonport.
+Beaches, lookout points, military tunnels and a charming seaside town is what attracts locals and backpackers to Devonport.
 A 10min ferry from Auckland to Devonport is a quick escape from the bustling city.
 At NZ$12 return it makes our list of the 14 Free or Cheap Things to do in Auckland.

-The great thing about Devonport are the awesome skyline views of the CBD captured from a quick climb up Mt Victoria and North Head.
+The great thing about Devonport is the awesome skyline view of the CBD captured from a quick climb up Mt Victoria and North Head.